difference between preference share and equity share

 Equity shareholders don’t have a predetermined dividend, which means that the amount of dividend paid to them depends on the company’s profits.
 If the company does not make profits, the equity shareholders may not receive a dividend.
 Whereas preference shareholders receive a fixed dividend that is predetermined and is paid to them before any dividends are paid to equity shareholders.

-See also difference between date
+See also difference between dolphin and porpoise

 Risk and Returns